Manu3586/Juice-Landing-Page/README.md

 # 🍹 SunnYBuddY – Fresh Juices Landing Page
 ## 📸 Preview
-_Add screenshots of your site here after deployment._

 A modern, responsive landing page for **SunnYBuddY** – a premium fresh juice brand.
 The page is designed to showcase products, highlight brand features, and allow users to connect easily.